XPIR-team/XPIR/README.md

 Requirements : g++>=4.8, gcc>=4.8, 64-bit Linux OS (Mac OSX should be supported soon).

 Get a copy of the project with:
-- git clone XXXXXXXXX
+- git clone git@github.com:carlosaguilarmelchor/XPIRe.git
-- or by downloading from http://www.github.com/XXXXXXXX
+- or by downloading from https://github.com/carlosaguilarmelchor/XPIRe/archive/master.zip

 Then execute the following commands to compile everything (boost, gmp, mpfr, create essential files, build client and server):
 $ cd xpire